-Healthy cauliflower and potato mash with garlic, an amazing side dish for any kind of meat or fish, creamy, comforting, and delicious!
+This healthy 50/50 cauliflower and potato mash with garlic is an amazing side dish for any meal; it's creamy, comforting, and delicious!

-Easy and healthy cauliflower and potato mash is one of my favorite side dishes at the moment.
-And if you like potatoes mashed with vegetables, you could try this creamy spinach potato mash.
+This easy and delicious 50/50 cauliflower and potato mash is one of my favorite side dishes at the moment.
+And if you like potatoes mashed with vegetables, try the Creamy Spinach Potato Mash!

 Jump to recipe